helena-intel/openvino/docs/IE_DG/supported_plugins/AUTO.md

 @snippet snippets/AUTO1.cpp part1

+**NOTE:** The Inference Engine lets you use "GPU" as an alias for "GPU.0" in function calls.

-Auto-device supports query device optimization capabilities in metric;
+Auto-device supports query device optimization capabilities in metric:

 | Parameter name                 | Parameter values         |
 | :---                           | :---                     |